Jakubzik/rremind/README.md

 Next steps:

-[ ] Make location of .rem files configurable (after first run) [ ] Include diagnosis and help functions
+[ ] Make location of .rem files configurable (after first run) [ ] Accept date-range input: rremind 0..7 to show appointments of the next 7 days [ ] archive dates that are past
+[ ] Make date format more flexible
-[ ] Error tolerant parsing of dates
+[ ] Nicely formatted output